toneloy/pythonforuseRs/README.md

  * [Anti join](https://github.com/toneloy/pythonforuseRs/blob/master/Anti%20join.ipynb): we have two tables, lets say `df1` and `df2` and we want to filter the records on `df1` that aren't in `df2`, using a set of variables in common.
  * [Group and mutate](https://github.com/toneloy/pythonforuseRs/blob/master/Group%20and%20mutate.ipynb): we want to make a calculation that depends on an aggregate by groups.
 For example, we want to standardize a variable using the mean and standard deviation by groups of another variable.
+ * [Group and mutate](https://github.com/toneloy/pythonforuseRs/blob/master/Histograms.ipynb): we want to plot a histogram, change it's colors and transparency, add a title and axis labels.